 Another approach - more lucrative but it takes longer to get off the ground - is to start an online career.
 It won’t just help you save money for your trip, it’ll help you make money while you travel (which is point #4 on this list).
 If you become location-independent now, it means you won’t have to go back home to save up for your next trip.
-You can just keep traveling.
+You can just keep traveling if you so choose.

 If you’re a working professional, think about how you can apply your skills to remote work.
 Consider becoming a virtual assistant (remote administrative staff) and provide business support for companies across the globe.

 Just browse through available jobs on Freelancer.com just to see what’s out there: you might be surprised how many agencies are looking for ad hoc work that you are more than qualified to offer.

 Budgeting your trip for the cheapest way to travel